Robotics Tracking and Localization

 PID controller

+All rockets need precise control of the pressure for the feed system of liquid oxidizer and fuel into the engine turbopumps.
+A failure of engine turbo-pumps to supply the pressure to meet feed demands of the engine could force an abort of the launch or a disaster after liftoff.
 The problem of maintaining the fuel mixture pressure supplied by the rocket’s turbopumps.
 In order for the rocket to leave the launchpad, the pumps must be pressurized up to their max level of 100 as quickly as possible.
 Once there, they must be maintained for the duration of the launch.
 Therefore, the goal will be to create a simple PD based controller that can make adjustments to the pump’s output in order to meet pressure demands.

 Fig.3 PID controller for pump pressure.